Venetian Style Maravegia Mirror

 The Symbol of Venice

 San Marco Family line

-The San Marco family line takes its name by the most famous church and square of Venice.
-San Marco is also the protector of the city.
-This place was the symbol of both the religious and political life at the age of La Serenissima.
-The importance of the name of this place inspired Arte Veneziana to chose it for one of its lines of squared and three dimensional shaped mirror.
+The San Marco family line is the namesake of the most famous church and square in Venice as well as the patron saint of the city.
+This place was the symbol of both the religious and political life at the age of La Serenissima whose importance inspired Arte Veneziana to chose it for one of its lines of squared and three dimensional shaped mirrors.